jcarlosroldan/procgen/README.md

 Procgen: Procedural generation library
 ======================================

 Procgen is a fast general purpose procedural generation library for Python.
-It can be used for a widde range of purposes, from terrain generation to generative art, both in 2D and 3D worlds.
+It can be used for a wide range of purposes, from terrain generation to generative art, both in 2D and 3D worlds.

 **Warning:** This library is currently under development.
 Several API changes are expected until an stable version is reached.